Damkols/greenlight/readme.md

 - Using the flag import to set-up port and environment values, if no commandline values are provided for port and env, the values default to "4000" and "development" respectively. cmd flags(--port, --env)

 - Setup a logger that writes to os.Stdout

+- Create an instance of application struct with logger and config values